bareos/bareos/manuals/en/main/README.document-conventions.txt

 There are 4 indexes: general, dir, sd, fd, console, monitor.
 The default is general.
 Maybe the other indexes will get integrated into general.
-It is possible to define a hierachie of index words, seperated by "!".
+It is possible to define a hierarchy of index words, separated by "!".